phk-cyber/cyber-journal/README.md

 - Learned about IP, DNS, MAC, TCP, UDP, and ports
 - Used ping, traceroute, netstat in Ubuntu
-- Explored packet capture using Wireshark (optional)
+- Explored packet capture using Wireshark
 - Understood how network traffic flows across the internet